-While it has an impressive collection of Impressionist works, the most incredible part about this place is the two, huge white oval rooms that were built in 1927, to Monet's specifications, to display his eight panel series, Decorations des Nympheas, or Water Lilies.
+While it has an impressive collection of Impressionist works, the most incredible part about this gallery is the two, huge white oval rooms that were built in 1927, to Monet's specifications, to display his eight-panel series, Decorations des Nympheas, or Water Lilies.